Rajesh Lilothia

-Rajesh Lilothia (born 4 July 1969) is an Indian politician of Indian National Congress party from Delhi.
-He was elected to Delhi Legislative Assembly from Patel Nagar constituency in 4th Delhi Assembly.
+Rajesh Lilothia (born 4 July 1969) is an Indian politician of Indian National Congress from Delhi.
+He was elected to Delhi Legislative Assembly from Patel Nagar constituency in the 4th Delhi Assembly and currently serves as president of Scheduled Castes Department, All India Congress Committee.

 He was the President of Delhi Pradesh Youth Congress from 2001 to 2006.
 He held the post of Secretary in All India Congress Committee and in-charge of Bihar.
 He was recently appointed the Working President of Delhi Pradesh Congress Committee.

 Personal life and education

 He was born in a humble Hindu family in the year 1969 in Delhi.
 He completed his graduation from Hansraj College, Delhi University and post graduation in Disaster Mitigation from Sikkim Manipal University.

 Political career

 2020 Delhi Legislative Assembly election

 Rajesh Lilothia contested from the Mangol Puri constituency as a Congress party candidate for 2020 Delhi Legislative Assembly election.
 But he lost the contest.
 Rakhi Birla won as AAP candidate.

 2019 Indian general elections

 He contested 2019 Indian general election as a candidate of Indian National Congress from North West Delhi Lok Sabha constituency.
 But he lost the contest.